w3f/General-Grants-Program/grants/grants.md

        1. Label the file as "project_name.md".
        1. Fill out the template with the details of your project.
        1. Once you have completed the application, click on "create new pull request".
        1. The body of the pull request will show a template that requests an abstract of the project and the completion of a checklist.
-Please complete as appropriate.
-The **pull request template** can be viewed here: [Link](https://github.com/w3f/Web3-collaboration/blob/master/.github/PULL_REQUEST_TEMPLATE.md)
+Please complete as appropriate and take care to include all necessary information.
+The **pull request template** can be viewed [here](https://github.com/w3f/Web3-collaboration/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
-       Please take care to include all necessary information!

 1. **Review**
    * The W3F will review the applications received, determine if more information is required and potentially schedule a call with the team.